Suzuki Hayabusa: Other uses of the Hayabusa engine

 The high-powered lightweight engine in the Hayabusa lends itself to non-motorcycle applications.
 The Westfield Megabusa is an English sports car, based on the Lotus Seven, which uses the Hayabusa engine.
 Suzuki was the first to put the motorcycle's engine in a car, with two concept cars in 2001, the Suzuki GSX-R/4 roadster and the Formula Hayabusa, an open wheel race car "designed for a new Japanese one-make competition series."

 Mike Akatiff's 2004 land speed record attempt TOP 1 Ack Attack streamliner used twin Hayabusa engines in an attempt to exceed 300 mph at Bonneville Salt Flats.
 In 2006 and again in 2008 Akatiff's Ack Attack, ridden by Rocky Robinson, succeeded, first going 342.797 mph in 2006, only to be surpassed two days later, then returning in 2008 to set another new record of 360.913 mph.
 That record stood until 24 September 2009, when it was broken by Chris Carr with a speed of 367.382 mph.

 Radical Sportscars use the Hayabusa engine in stock form in their SR1 entry level race car and in a modified form up to 1.6L in their SR3 and PR6 cars.
 They also designed a 2.8 L V8 engine based on the inline-four Hayabusa engine using dual Hayabusa cylinder heads mated to a custom bottom end, known as the Powertec RPA V8 engine to power their SR8 car.
 The 455 bhp sports car set the record for the fastest production car at Nürburgring.

+The Hyper Racer X1, designed by Jon and Dean Crooke, is fitted with a standard Gen2 Hayabusa engine.
+With ground effects and a weight of only 400 kg the Hyper Racer X1 holds outright and class lap records.

 John Hartley, president of a custom printing machine manufacturer, created a 75° V8 engine producing 400 bhp and 245–250 lbft torque that weighs 200 lbs, based on the Hayabusa engine, initially intended to power his Caterham Seven sports car.
 One of Hartley's engines has also been put in an Ariel Atom open wheel roadster.

 SmartBUSA sells a conversion kit to install Hayabusa engines in Smart Cars.

 The Vitabusa is a race car original designed by West Racing Cars, appeared in PIC, Taiwan.